akeneo/pim-api-docs/content/rest-api/filter.md

 | `>` | datetime <br> _Format: ISO 8601_ | Only returns attributes that were <br> updated after the given day and hour |

 #### Example
-To get the attributes that were updated since the 4th of July 2020 at 10am (UTC), you can use the following URL.
+To get the attributes that have been updated since July 4th, 2020 at 10 am (UTC), you can use the following URL.

 ```
 /api/rest/v1/attributes?search={"updated":[{"operator":">","value":"2020-07-04T10:00:00Z"}]}